sidnarayanan/PandaAnalysis/README.md

 ```
 Two things to note from this snippet:
 - Pre-selections are added to `PandaAnalyzer` by the `AddPresel` method
-- There are two types of pre-selection: `Selection::sReco`, which is called after a series of reconstruction-based mods, but before more computationally-intensive mods, and `Selection::sGen`, which is called at the very end and reduces disk size.
+- There are two types of pre-selection: `Selection::sReco`, which is called after a series of reconstruction-based ops, but before more computationally-intensive ops, and `Selection::sGen`, which is called at the very end and reduces disk size.

 ### Testing your analyzer